Canon 1Ds vs Nikon D1X

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2001).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds emerges as the winner of the contest (7 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds is the clear winner of the match-up (9 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1Ds and the D1X in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1Ds and the D1X in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.